 The sexuality product referral pathway for Movember’s True North project in Australia.

 Bio: Victoria Cullen

 Victoria Cullen is a Sexual Function Specialist and PhD candidate.
 She obtained her Bachelors and Masters in Cognitive Psychology from University College London.
 She works with prostate cancer patients at a private oncology clinic, Cancer Specialists, in Melbourne Australia.
-Her current PhD research at RMIT University focuses on designing new products and services for erection rehabilitation.
-She runs A Touchy Subject, a product and information delivery service for people after prostate cancer treatment looking for answers beyond ‘pills and injections’.

 In 2015 she co-founded the world's first sex toy design course in an academic setting at RMIT University.
 This was featured in The Age and on The BBC.

 In 2017, she partnered with Urology Surgeon, A/Prof Declan Murphy, to deliver a complementary consultation to his private radical prostatectomy patients.
 This is the first time a surgeon in Australia has included sexology as part of usual care for his patients.